 There are two types of contracts, which are chosen by the landlord for each accommodation:

 Your rent is calculated in proportion to the days of your stay.
 In other words, you pay the monthly rent for every full month of your stay, and on your first and last month, you only pay for the days you are accommodated.

-For example: If you set move-in date from 18th of September until 26th of January, you will need to pay full month’s rent in October, November, and December.
+For example: If you set a move-in date from the 18th of September until the 26th of January, you will need to pay full month’s rent in October, November, and December.
 You only partially pay for twelve days in December and 26 days in January.

 Full months are always charged.
 If you move into the property on a different date from the first day of the month, you will still be charged for the entire month.

-For example: If you set move-in date from 18th of September until 26th of January, you pay full month’s rent for September, October, November, December, and January.
+For example: If you set a move-in date from the 18th of September until the 26th of January, you pay full month’s rent for September, October, November, December, and January.

 How are flexible months calculated?

 For months which are partially charged, the calculation is: